DHTMLX/docs-suite/docs/grid/usage.md

 The described functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

 You can group row data by column values to make them more suitable for analysis.
+It is possible to set a predefined Grid configuration to display rows in a grouped state.
+Besides, you can group Grid rows via the UI.

 :::info important
-- Data grouping aren't intended to work with the [`lazyload`](grid/data_loading.md#dynamic-loading)? property
+- Data grouping isn't intended to work with [`lazyDataProxy`](grid/data_loading.md#dynamic-loading)
 - Modifying the values of grouped elements won't modify the aggregated values
 - You mustn't change the order of elements grouping by drag-n-drop
 :::